walquis/learning-git/syllabus-session-2.md

 ## Some (but not all) Common Workflows

-### "Whoops, forgot to 'git pull' before committing and pushing"
+### Forgot to 'git pull' Before Committing and Pushing"

 How to fix it without a confusing, purposeless merge in your graph: Use [git cherry-pick](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Patching){:target="_blank"}.